yashaswinireddykr/Ledge-Brewery-Revenue-Modeling-/README.md

-# Ledge Brewery — Revenue Analytics
+# Ledge Brewery - Revenue Analytics

-# Pour Decisions: How Live Music and Weather Shape Brewery Revenue in New Hampshire
+# How Live Music and Weather Shape Brewery Revenue in New Hampshire

 *A comprehensive data analysis project examining the impact of live music events and weather conditions on craft brewery revenue using machine learning and statistical modeling.*